 - Submit the 2nd Support ticket with the Processing\Real-Time Password and the Secure Transaction Key.

 Jackrabbit Support will make the necessary connections and will send you an email verification.
 If you have any trouble locating these credentials, contact Wayne Akey directly at firstname.lastname@example.org.

 A virtual terminal (VT), or merchant login, is an online access point offered by your gateway provider.
 Forte Payments will provide you with your VT User Name and your Virtual Terminal User Password.
 The virtual terminal provides transaction reporting for all ePayments submitted from your Jackrabbit database.
 This is key in reconciling your bank account.
 See ePayments & Bank Reconciliation.

 As well as processing ePayments from within your Jackrabbit database, payments, refunds, and voids can also be processed from within the virtual terminal but these transactions are not transmitted back to your Jackrabbit database and would have to be recorded manually.
 If you have recurring payments set up in your Forte Payments gateway and process in that manner, those transactions will have to be manually entered into your Jackrabbit database.

-Your virtual terminal can be accessed directly from within Jackrabbit by pointing to the Gear (icon) > Set Up > ePayments Settings > Credit Cards/Banks Accounts Settings > Manage Settings.
+Your virtual terminal can be accessed directly from within Jackrabbit by pointing to the Gear (icon) > Settings > ePayments > Credit Cards/Banks Accounts Settings > Manage Settings.
 Scroll down to the ePayment Info section to locate the virtual terminal link.